How skin cancers are diagnosed

 If you have a squamous cell carcinoma, your doctor may want to examine you all over as well as taking a biopsy.
 This is to make sure that you don’t need any further treatment, as squamous cell carcinomas can occasionally spread.

-Further tests are particularly important if you’ve had treatment for skin cancer before and it has come back (recurred).
-During the physical examination, your doctor will probably feel the lymph nodes close to the cancer to see if any of them are enlarged.
+Further tests are particularly important if you’ve had treatment for skin cancer before and it has come back.
+During the physical examination, your doctor may feel the lymph nodes close to the cancer to see if any of them are enlarged.

-Rarely, your doctor may recommend that you have an operation to sample some of the nearby lymph nodes if they think there’s a risk that the cancer has spread to them.
-Very occasionally, ultrasound, CT or MRI scans are done if your doctor thinks there’s a possibility that the cancer has begun to spread.
+Rarely, your doctor may recommend that you have an operation to take biopsies of the nearby lymph nodes if they think the cancer may have spread there.
+Very occasionally, you might have ultrasound, CT or MRI scans if your doctor thinks there’s a possibility that the cancer has started to spread.
 These scans are not usually needed when you are first diagnosed.
-Your doctor will explain these tests to you if necessary.
+Your doctor will explain these tests to you.